White genocide conspiracy theory: Russia

+Sweden

+The 2017 Swedish neo-Nazi propaganda film Europa: The Last Battle claims that Jews are conspiring to engineer the downfall of the white race by encouraging immigration and interracial relationships.

 United Kingdom

 In a 2015 Breitbart News article, the anti-Islamic For Britain party founder and leader Anne Marie Waters described white genocide as "part of a broad-ranging, virulent, and vicious hatred of white Western people" and claimed that European leaders aimed to "extinguish Western culture".

 In December 2015, former EDL leader Tommy Robinson endorsed the white genocide myth.
 In his 2015 book Enemy of the State, Robinson claimed how previously white British majority areas of his hometown, Luton, had suffered "ethnic cleansing" and claimed that the United Kingdom was "sleepwalking" its "way towards a Muslim takeover".

 A few weeks before the 2016 Brexit referendum, an unemployed gardener with links to far-right organisations murdered Member of Parliament Jo Cox because of her support of the European Union and work in support of immigrants, saying she was part of a left-wing conspiracy perpetuated by the mainstream media and a traitor to the white race.
 A March 2016 survey ahead of the referendum found 41% of Britons thought their government was concealing the true number of immigrants.

 Katie Hopkins, an English media personality, made a documentary supporting the conspiracy theory of an ongoing white genocide against farmers in South Africa.
 In March 2018, British journalist Rod Liddle was identified as promoting the conspiracy theory in an article in The Spectator, according to Vice website.
 He suggested Lauren Southern, who had made her own documentary about South Africa, would have been greeted positively had it been about "any other brand of genocide".

 Katie Hopkins has also promoted the idea that both immigration and multiculturalism are intended to cause white genocide.
 Yahoo!
 News reported that while traveling for the documentary, "her intention was to 'expose' the white genocide" happening to farmers in South Africa.

 In September 2018, with the arrest of some Neo-Nazi members of National Action, the counter-terrorist Prevent programme identified the white supremacist group as subscribing to the white extinction conspiracy theory.
 A governmental co-ordinator stated that the organization "sees the extinction of white people as a very real and likely possibility".